thodges-gh/ChainLink-Node/SmartContractProcess.md

 * Payments for providing data to the user's smart contract may also be withdrawn after returning accepted answers

 * Withdrawing penalty payments and normal payments for retriving data incur a transaction fee (gas) so it is not automatic

+* The smart contract creator may retrieve lost penalty payments by nodes reporting unacceptable data